systematic-magic/AgingPMCtest/editorials_news_pdf.rst

 1.2.
 Check title spelling.

 1.3.
 Check that title is written in blue and bold font.
-Note: title of editorials and news is written in smaller font than title of research papers.
+Note: title of editorials is written in smaller font than title of research papers.

 1.4.
-Check that capitalisation of scientific terms is correct.
+Check that capitalization of scientific terms is correct.
+We suggest you use the :ref:`following procedure<correct_case_check>` if you are in doubt regarding this or that term.

 1.5.
-Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ*.
+Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.

+1.6.
+Check that species and gene names are written in italics.

 .. image:: /_static/editiorial_title.png
    :alt: Title